-Special provision for commercial bribery conducted by employees under the 2017 Second Review Draft
+Special provision for commercial bribery conducted by employees under the current AUCL

-The AUCL does not currently separate unauthorised conduct of commercial bribery by an employee from that of a business operator.
-In practice, however, the authorities typically regard any commercial bribery carried out by an employee as an instance of commercial bribery carried out by the individual's employer.
+The previous version of the AUCL did not specifically address whether unauthorised conduct of commercial bribery by an employee is attributable to the business operator.
+In practice, however, the authorities typically regarded any commercial bribery carried out by an employee as an instance of commercial bribery carried out by the individual's employer.